moadavou/social-links-profile/README.md

 ### What I learned

-During this project, I learned about the **62.5% Font Size Trick**.
-From what I understand, there are few, if any, disadvantages to using this trick.
-A few articles recommended using CSS variables instead.
+During this project, I learned about the **62.5% Font Size Trick**. ~~From what I understand, there are few, if any, disadvantages to using this trick.~~ After reading about this topic I understood that this trick is not as great as it sounds.
+[Grace Snow wrote a great article about why.](https://fedmentor.dev/posts/rem-html-font-size-hack/) A few articles recommended using CSS variables instead.
 I can see the advantage of this, especially if I'm using utility classes for the project.

 Speaking of **utility classes**.
 I just learned that they exist.
 They don't seem useful for small projects like this one, but I will definitely use them in the future.

 I have also been researching when to use `grid` or `flexbox` since, I'm almost exclusively use flexbox right now.
+[Kevin Powell made an amazing video diving deep into this.](https://www.youtube.com/watch?v=3elGSZSWTbM)

 ### Continued development

 I want to use `grid` more in the future.
 It's also important to me to continue to learn about best practices and accessibility.

 Units like `rem` and `em` are still a little unclear to me.
 I understand what they do.
 But I don't fully understand when to use what and why.
 I need to do some more research!

 ### Useful resources

 - [62.5% Font Size Trick](https://www.aleksandrhovhannisyan.com/blog/62-5-percent-font-size-trick/) - This helped me learn about this trick, what it is and why it works.
-I really liked this and will use it going forward.
 - [The Surprising Truth About Pixels and Accessibility](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/#bonus-rem-quality-of-life-12) - This is an amazing article which helped me understand more about CSS units and accesability.
 They also included options for the 62.5% Font Size Trick.

 ## Author